charukeerthi/DataScience_Task_GRIP21/README.md

 1. Download the file

-2. Extract the file and copy Heart Disease Prediction folder
+2. Extract the file and copy DataScience_Task_GRIP21 folder

 3. Type `cmd` in the Address Bar to open command prompt